- Student application (released in the Fall)

 - Current resume

-- Indication of one 30 minute time slot that you are available to interview in late Sept.
+- Indication of one 30-minute time slot that you are available to interview in late September.

 Board Fellows must possess: